cjungerius/parallel_bids/README.md

 # parallel_bids

 A simple (for now) template script for the execution of commands for all valid subjects in a BIDS dataset using [GNU Parallel](https://www.gnu.org/software/parallel/).
-Documents the commands used and details about their execution, which ensures your analyses is reproducible
+Saves the commands used and details about their execution, which ensures your analyses are documented and reproducible.

 ## Requirements:
 - GNU parallel